Ishan-001/Trash_Talks/README.md

 # Trash Talks

-- An android chat app made using Firebase Realtime Database.
+- An android chat app with a minimalistic UI made using Firebase Realtime Database.